qiyu3816/GDSG/README.md

 `diffusion/mtfnn_run.py`, executor for baseline MTFNN for multi-server multi-user computation offloading.

 `scripts/`, examples of shell scripts for train and test.
-(It is recommended to use the python script in `diffusion/tools` to generate shells from scratch and run)
+(It is recommended to use the python script in `diffusion/tools` to generate shells from scratch and run).

+`results/`, pretrained checkpoints & other results.

 `data/`, dataset generation tools and introductions.